agimenezromero/NHT-Gray-Model/README.md

 gray_model = GrayModel_diffusive_walls('low', Lx, Ly, Lz, Lx_subcell, Ly_subcell, Lz_subcell, T0, Tf, Ti, t_MAX, dt, W, every_flux)
 gray_model.simulation(every_restart, folder_outputs)
 ```

+# Running example scripts
+Some of the examples above reported have been included in the [Examples](https://github.com/agimenezromero/NHT-Gray-Model/tree/master/Examples) folder as python .py files.
+To run them follow the next steps (after dowloading the project)

+- Go to the Example folder and open a console in the current folder.
+- Type `python3 desired_file_name.py` to run the desired script.
+For example `python3 Example_low_T_ballistic.py`
+- **Input files not need to be created as there have been already included** (see Input_arrays folder)

 # Authors
 * **A. Giménez-Romero**